lashford/modern-web-template/tutorial/index.md

 and Play will compile the CoffeeScript and launch a websever on localhost:9000, `play run` is wrapping SBT and so gives us "hot compile" of the code for seemless web development.

 ## Screenshots
 Bellow are screenshots of the activator running, showing the Create User form and the List users pages.

+create User

 ![User Creation](https://raw.github.com/lashford/modern-web-template/master/tutorial/create.png)

+List Users

 ![View Users](https://raw.github.com/lashford/modern-web-template/master/tutorial/view.png)